Company logo | Codica

 You can introduce selling fees at a fixed rate as a percentage of each sale.
 Also, particular rates can be based on the sellers’ ranks on your platform or fees for specific product categories.

-Advantages
+Advantages and challenges

 Example

 eBay charges two main types of selling fees.
 These are an insertion fee when a seller lists a product and a final fee when the seller sells the product.
-The digit of the fees depends on the item sold, its category, and format.
+The digit of the fees depends on the item sold, its category, and its format.

 Need a reliable team to build a marketplace?